 We wanted to better understand:

-• Does the platform support two-factor authentication to help you protect your data from password breaches;
+• Does the platform support two-factor authentication to help you protect your data from password breaches?

-• Does the service have the ability to access your audio and/or transcripts;
+• Does the service have the ability to access your audio and/or transcripts?

-• Under what circumstances would an employee have access to your audio and/or transcripts;
+• Under what circumstances would an employee have access to your audio and/or transcripts?

-• Are there any third parties who also get access to your transcripts and audio;
+• Are there any third parties who also get access to your transcripts and audio?

-• Does the platform offer a transparency report to disclose whether or not they have received or complied with law enforcement requests for user data;
+• Does the platform offer a transparency report to disclose whether or not they have received or complied with law enforcement requests for user data?

 • How does the company use encryption to protect this data?

-Many of the security features of popular transcription services are nearly identical.
-They all use standard TLS encryption to protect your traffic to and from the website, as well as AES-256 encryption to store data safely on their Amazon Web Services servers.
-That means that your transcript is less likely to be compromised by an attacker outside of the organization.
-However, it also means that the company itself has the technical ability to access the audio you've uploaded.
-Likewise, to provide these services the companies also have the technical ability to read the transcripts the company created and stored, and they each have a different policy surrounding when it’s necessary to do so.
+Regardless, each of these companies has the technical ability to access the audio you’ve uploaded.
+Likewise, to provide these services, the companies also have the technical ability to read the transcripts the company created and stored, and they each have a different policy surrounding when it’s necessary to do so.

-Even if you’re OK with people inside the company, or those who are contracting for the company, accessing your data, you may feel differently about third party requests for data.
-Unfortunately none of the five services we looked at offer a transparency report, so there’s no way to know how frequently they receive or disclose user data responsive to law enforcement requests.
+Even if you’re OK with people inside the company, or those who are contracting for the company, accessing your data, you may feel differently about government requests for data.
+Unfortunately, none of the five services we looked at offer a transparency report, so there’s no way to know how frequently they receive or disclose user data responsive to law enforcement requests.
 We would love to see all major transcription service providers join the growing list of organizations that provide a transparency report so we can include that information when weighing privacy concerns.

 Descript

 Behind the scenes, Descript is using a small handful of services to process transcripts.
 Descript uses Google Cloud Speech-to-Text to provide automatic transcription.
-Google deletes your data from its servers after the transcription is completed.
+Google says it deletes your data from its servers after the transcription is completed.
 According to its documentation, Descript also uses Rev to provide automatic or human transcription.
 Descript says, “If you request a White Glove transcription, we will share your audio files with Rev, which has strict confidentiality agreements with all of its employees.”
 (See the Rev section for our notes on that agreement and its caveats.)

 Otter.ai

-As of May 2022, Otter.ai enabled two-factor authentication for all accounts.
+Otter.ai offers two-factor authentication for all accounts.

 Rev

-Rev offers both automatic and human transcription.
-According to Rev’s security documentation, employees are “restricted to handle data required to perform their job.
+employees are “restricted to handle data required to perform their job.
 Our staff is trained on proper use of our systems and best practices for security & privacy.”

-Alongside Otter.ai, Rev is the only service of this group that offers two-factor authentication to all users.
+Beyond Otter.ai, Rev is the only service of this group that offers two-factor authentication to all users.

 Temi